-GUI field Description Apply configuration Select a branch FortiVoice unit from the list and click this option to apply the FortiVoice configuration file to this branch unit and reboot the unit immediately.

-GUI field Description View configuration Select a branch FortiVoice unit from the list and click this option to display the configuration file applied to this unit.
-Fetch Device Info Select a branch FortiVoice unit from the list and click this option to retrieve its information.
-Upgrade Select a branch FortiVoice unit and select this option to upgrade it now or later.
+GUI field Description Apply configuration Select a branch FortiVoice system from the list and click this option to apply the FortiVoice configuration file to this branch system and reboot the system immediately.
+View configuration Select a branch FortiVoice system from the list and click this option to display the configuration file applied to this system.
+Fetch Device Info Select a branch FortiVoice system from the list and click this option to retrieve its information.
+Upgrade Select a branch FortiVoice system and select this option to upgrade it now or later.

-Managing the firmware
+Managing firmware

-Managed System > Firmware allows you to manage the firmware of the FortiVoice devices and FortiFone phones.
+Managed System > Firmware allows you to manage firmwares of the FortiVoice systems and FortiFone phones.

-FortiVoice devices refer to the devices managed by this FortiVoice unit, such as FortiVoice gateways.
+FortiVoice systems refer to the FortiVoice devices managed by this FortiVoice system, such as gateways.

-FortiFone phones are those connected to this FortiVoice unit.
+FortiFone phones are those connected to this FortiVoice system.